 Homemade Salsa verde is an authentic Mexican salsa with big, bold flavors from tomatillos and jalapenos.
 It’s delicious as a dip or as a sauce for tacos, burritos, enchiladas, or any of your favorite food!

 Salsa verde is a staple condiment in our house and every weekend, you’ll find me whipping up a big batch to (hopefully) lasts us through the week.
 It’s a terrific way to spice up the food and pump up the flavor; we add it to everything and anything!

 This salsa is not only the perfect accompaniment to crisp tortilla chips, but it also makes an amazing sauce for chilaquiles, enchiladas, tacos, or burritos.
 You’ve got to try my salsa verde chicken pasta, it’s a one-pot wonder everyone is sure to gobble up!

 With all the delicious ways we like to use this salsa at home, am I glad it’s so easy to make.
 It’s just a matter of simmering the tomatillos and jalapeno peppers in water until softened and then pulsing them a few times in a blender or food processor with the rest of the ingredients to desired consistency.

-- If you want a deep, smoky flavor, roast the tomatillos, peppers, onion, and garlic in the oven instead.
-Just generously coat with olive oil and roast at 400 F for about 15 to 20 minutes or until blistered.
+- For a deep, smoky flavor, roast the tomatillos, peppers, onion, and garlic in the oven instead.
+Generously coat with olive oil and roast at 400 F for about 15 to 20 minutes or until blistered.
 You can also roast them in a cast iron skillet or heavy bottomed pan on the stove until softened and nicely charred.

 - If you want to tame the spice a little, use the same amount of peppers and scrape off the seeds before blending.
 This way, you get the full flavor of the jalapenos but without a lot of heat.